PiyushSuthar/PiyushSuthar/README.md

 ### Hello!
 I'm Piyush Suthar
 A self-taught developer from India who loves to work with Typescript, Rust and Golang.

-Other than coding, I love watching [anime](https://anilist.co/user/piyushsthr/), doing workout and playing flute.
+Other than coding, I love watching [anime](https://anilist.co/user/piyushsthr/) and playing flute.

 <details>